blakeohare/nppyweek17/Readme.txt

 To run the game, simply run run_game.py in this folder.

 This is a shop simulator game.
-You are attempting to provide heroes and villians with suplies without giving one side an advantage to in order to maximize your profit.
+You are attempting to provide heroes and villains with suplies without giving one side an advantage to in order to maximize your profit.

 It is highly recommended you select intro/tutorial before playing.